reesericci/reesericci/README.md

-## Helloo there -- I'm Reese
+## Helloo there! 👋 -- I'm Reese (reesericci)
 A lienux+ certified hooman in the education system who creates apparently useful stuff on the interwebs.

-I like penguins, dinosaurs, strongly typed coffee, and ships!
+I like penguins, dinosaurs, strongly typed coffee, cybernetically enhanced web apps, and ships!
 (if anyone can understand those references please email me at me@reeseric.ci)

+### What I've been up to (accurate as of 2/21/22)

+I learned Svelte and it's **amazing**!
+It has so many features and just compiles down to what you actually use; it's super fast and yet so powerful.
+It also brings JS into your HTML and not the other way around which is so much more intuitive.

+I just launched v3 for the shortie.sh frontend!
+Go check it out at well, shortie.sh.
+It's a dead-simple url shortener that's privacy-respecting.

 ### Skillz
+(pronounced skill-zed)

 - Can make websites
+  - TailwindCSS singlehandedly reinvigorated my passion for building websites
-  - TailwindCSS is life support
+  - Svelte is the best framework hands down.
+  - Typescript continues to save my (vegetarian) bacon
   - HTML
-  - (read JavaScript)
-- JavaScript
+  - Vanilla JavaScript (or Mocha if you will)
-  - TypeScript
-  - Node
-  - Deno
-  - Web
-  - ParcelJS
-  - Webpack
+  - Module Bundlers (Parcel, Webpack, Vite)
-  - AlpineJS
+  - AlpineJS is great for simple projects
-  - JQuery
+  - I used to use JQuery before I learned about Svelte and Alpine
-- Linux
+- Linux (and the fat penguin)
   - Linux+ Certified
   - Proxmox
   - Docker